-Basement Waterproofing And Causes Behind Flooding
+Basement Waterproofing and Understanding the Causes of Flooding

 Surface water flooding occurs when water accumulates around the exterior foundation walls and seeps into the basement through cracks or openings.
-This type of flooding often happens during heavy rainstorms or snow melts when large volumes of water run off the ground and pond around the foundation.
+This flooding often happens during heavy rainstorms or snow melts when large volumes of water run off the ground and pond around the foundation.
 Surface water can enter through window wells, cracks in the foundation, an undersized drainage system, or other openings.

 Groundwater flooding occurs when the water table rises and exerts pressure on the foundation walls, causing water to seep through cracks and pores in the concrete.
 A high water table can result from heavy rains, spring thawing, over-irrigation, or other factors.